Now you have received your "501(c)(3)" letter from the IRS....

 Change in "statutory agent for service."
 If the agent you had initially is no longer involved with you, be sure to change this.
 File any change in your agent's address as well.

 Changes to governing documents: Don't change your Certificate of Incorporation without filing a Certificate of Amendment (fill-in online).
-Don't change your Bylaws without checking your Certificate.
+Don't change your Bylaws without checking your Certificate!!
 Don't change either without checking the statute, section 33-1000 and following of the Conn.
 General Statutes.

 2. Other reminders.

 Other States.
 If you conduct activities in other states (which in some cases may include "interactive" on-line fund-raising, or appearing at a fundraising event) you may need to file or register in those states.
+Certain states can be very aggressive if they find you are fundraising without registering.

 Watch your Step - Look out for Conflicts of Interest.
 The IRS can impose financial penalties if an "insider" or related party receives "excess benefit" from a transaction with a tax-exempt organization.
 In case of doubt consult your attorney or accountant.
 COMPENSATION TO "INSIDERS" that is not adequately documented at the time of the payment -- for example by reporting on a 990, W-2, etc. -- may be an "excess benefit" even if reasonable.
+And as recent events indicate -- image is often everything.
+Even if there is no conflict of interest as a legal matter, front page news implying otherwise will hurt donations or have other unpleasant consequences.

 For further information, contact